xibarrasoria/NGS_2021_AS/docs/source/setup.rst

 .. admonition:: Do you want to know more?

-    This repository also include the documentation you are currently reading.
-For more information how this was made visit this `link <https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html>`_.
+    In addition to the data, this repository also include the documentation you are currently reading.
+For have an idea of how this type of documentation can be created for a repository visit this `link <https://docs.readthedocs.io/en/stable/intro/getting-started-with-sphinx.html>`_.

 To access data from the ``NCBI archive``, we are going to use fastq-dump, which is part of `SRA-Tools  <https://ncbi.github.io/sra-tools/>`_.
 To start efficiently getting the data we are going to execute a `bash` script which will execute fastq-dump to download some RNA-seq samples.
 To run this script, change directory (using ``cd`` command) to ``Data/samples/`` and execute the following command: